Bernullys/docker/commands.md

 Note: We have to stop containers before deleting them.

+Note: to modify a text file on the terminal I can use: nano file_name

 docker rm container_name or id docker container prune      Remove all stoped containers. docker rmi image_name_or_image_id      Remove an image.